-In this context, Morgan Philips has been approached by 3 companies in the last 6 months to scout for local talents working in US and Europe to return home.
+In this context, Morgan Philips has been approached by 3 companies in the last 6 months to scout for local talents working in the US and Europe to return home.
 And fill the skills gap in the job market.

-3. New technologies, specific skill sets and talent gap
+3. New technologies, specific skill sets, and talent gap

-Disruptive technologies such as 3D printing, advanced robotics, big data analytics, the Internet of Things (IOT) and supply chain operating networks are revolutionizing the way organizations run their supply chain.
+Disruptive technologies such as 3D printing, advanced robotics, big data analytics, the Internet of Things (IoT) and supply chain operating networks are revolutionizing the way organizations run their supply chain.
 Deloitte forecasted that by 2020, 70% of companies will use advances such as predictive analytics and wearable technology in their supply chains.
-This shift will have a profound impact on the roles and skill sets required in the future.
+This shift will have a profound impact on the roles and skillsets required in the future.
 Companies will need candidates who bring a holistic understanding of business, IT systems and analytics to effectively integrate the emerging technologies and add value to their supply chain.

 Moreover, economic developments across Asia have seen a lot of development in contract logistics and consolidated distribution centers.
 Let’s just look at Singapore where modern warehouses have mushroomed in the last years.
 DB Schenker, DHL, Kuehne Nagel, SDV, Toll, YCH, are only a few of the companies who have already built or are building mega hubs.
 All these facilities come with a higher and higher degree of automation.
-Which means highly critical skills demanded in the market are automation and industrial talent, as well as solution design experts.
+This means highly critical skills demanded in the market are automation and industrial talent, as well as solution design experts.